 Employment Development Department (EDD) - Disaster Unemployment Assistance

-A dedicated UI phone line for fire victims is now live for those who lost their job or can’t work because of a disaster.
-Additionally, you may qualify for the California EDD unemployment, disability, or Paid Family Leave benefits.
+Dedicated fire victim UI phone lines in multiple languages are available for those who lost their job or can’t work because of a disaster.
+Free interpreter services are also available.
+Resources include California EDD unemployment, disability, and Paid Family Leave benefits.

 • Federal Programs